gitee2github/docs/docs/en/docs/Container/dynamically-managing-container-resources-(syscontainer-tools).md

 ### Constraints

 - When using isulad-tools to add NICs and routes to containers, you are advised to run the  **add-nic**  command to add NICs and then run the  **add-route**  command to add routes.
 When using isulad-tools to delete NICs and routes from a container, you are advised to run the  **remove-route**  command to delete routes and then run the  **remove-nic**  command to delete NICs.
 - When adding a routing rule to a container, ensure that the added routing rule does not conflict with existing routing rules in the container.

 ### Example

 - Start a system container, and set  **hook spec**  to the isulad hook execution script.

-    ```
+    ```console
     [root@localhost ~]# isula run -tid --hook-spec /etc/isulad-tools/hookspec.json --system-container --external-rootfs /root/root-fs none init
     0d2d68b45aa0c1b8eaf890c06ab2d008eb8c5d91e78b1f8fe4d37b86fd2c190b
     ```

 - Use isulad-tools to add a physical NIC to the system container.

-    ```
+    ```console
     [root@localhost ~]# isulad-tools add-nic --type "eth" --name enp4s0:eth123 --ip 172.17.28.6/24  --mtu 1300  --qlen 2100 0d2d68b45aa0
     Add network interface (enp4s0) to container (0d2d68b45aa0,eth123) done
     ```

 - isulad-tools adds a routing rule to the system container.
 Format example:  **\[\{"dest":"default", "gw":"192.168.10.1"\},\{"dest":"192.168.0.0/16","dev":"eth0","src":"192.168.1.2"\}\]**.
 If  **dest**  is left blank, its value will be  **default**.

-    ```
+    ```console
     [root@localhost ~]# isulad-tools add-route 0d2d68b45aa0 '[{"dest":"172.17.28.0/32", "gw":"172.17.28.5","dev":"eth123"}]'
     Add route to container 0d2d68b45aa0, route: {dest:172.17.28.0/32,src:,gw:172.17.28.5,dev:eth123} done
     ```

 - Check whether a routing rule is added in the container.

-    ```
+    ```console
     [root@localhost ~]# isula exec -it 0d2d68b45aa0 route
     Kernel IP routing table
     Destination     Gateway         Genmask         Flags Metric Ref    Use Iface
     172.17.28.0     172.17.28.5     255.255.255.255 UGH   0      0        0 eth123
     172.17.28.0     0.0.0.0         255.255.255.0   U     0      0        0 eth123
     ```

 ## Volume Mounting Management